tahoe-lafs/MoveOffTrac/docs/UserStories.md

 ## As a migrator = system admin

+meejah: What is this role?
+Is it time-limited?

 I expect to be able to...
 1. to run a solid sprint of real team work within (xx) weeks,